barghouthi/blog/_posts/2019-07-15-smt-probability.md

     return y,w
 ```

-This proves our postcondition---that $y \geq  x$---but with a failure probability of $2/3$ (higher than our goal of $1/3$).
+This satisfies our postcondition---that $y \geq  x$---but with a failure probability of $2/3$ (higher than our goal of $1/3$).

 ## Conclusion

-Our paper gives a soundness-police-compliant view of this idea.
+Our [paper](http://pages.cs.wisc.edu/~aws/papers/popl19.pdf) gives a soundness-police-compliant view of this idea.
 We manage to automatically prove accuracy properties of some sophisticated algorithms from differential privacy.
 It's really fascinating how far we can take SMT solvers.